TimZoet/ClangTidyGUI/README.md

 * Results are stored on disk and therefore persist when closing VS Code.
 * Configure the number of files that is analysed in parallel.

-## Extension Settings

-This extension contributes the following settings:

-* `clangtidy.buildPath`: Path to the build folder containing the compile_commands.json file.
-* `clangtidy.executablePath`: Path to the clang-tidy executable.
-* `clangtidy.fileFilter`: Regular expression that is used to filter source files when analyzing folders.
-* `clangtidy.outputPath`: Path to the folder to which output files are written.
-* `clangtidy.parallelTasks`: Number of clang-tidy tasks to run in parallel.
-Set to 0 to run as many tasks as there are logical cores.
-* `clangtidy.sourcePath`: Path to the folder that contains all source files.

 ## Requirements

 * This extension uses the [js-yaml](https://www.npmjs.com/package/js-yaml) package.